Computing the Lie algebra of the differential Galois group: the reducible case: Differential Galois Theory and Reduced Forms

 \subsection{The Base Field}

 Let us consider a differential field of characteristic zero $(\mathbf{k},\partial)$, i.e. a field equipped with a derivation.
 We will use the classical notation $c'$, for the derivative of $c\in \mathbf{k}$.
 We assume that its constant field $\CC:=\{c\in \mathbf{k}\mid c'=0\}$ is algebraically closed.
-We need to make assumptions about our base field $\mathbf{k}$ to elaborate our algorithms. \begin{itemize} \item[\cercle{1}] First we assume that $\mathbf{k}$ is an effective field, i.e. that one can compute representatives of the four operations $+,-,\times,/$ and one can effectively test whether two elements of $\mathbf{k}$ are equal, see e.g. \cite{Si91a}. \item[\cercle{2}] We also assume that, given a homogeneous linear differential system ${[A]:\, Y'(x)=A(x)Y(x)}$ with $A(x)\in \CM_n(\mathbf{k})$, we can effectively find a basis of its rational solutions, i.e. its solutions $Y(x)\in \mathbf{k}^n$. \item[\cercle{3}] Finally, we assume that, given a homogeneous linear differential system ${[A]:\, Y'(x)=A(x)Y(x)}$ with $A(x)\in \CM_n(\mathbf{k})$, we can effectively find a basis of its hyperexponential solutions (see \cite{BaClElWe12a}). \end{itemize}
+We need to make assumptions about our base field $\mathbf{k}$ to elaborate our algorithms. \begin{itemize} \item[\cercle{1}] First we assume that $\mathbf{k}$ is an effective field, i.e. that one can compute representatives of the four operations $+,-,\times,/$ and one can effectively test whether two elements of $\mathbf{k}$ are equal. \item[\cercle{2}] We also assume that, given a homogeneous linear differential system ${[A]:\, Y'(x)=A(x)Y(x)}$ with $A(x)\in \CM_n(\mathbf{k})$, we can effectively find a basis of its rational solutions, i.e. its solutions $Y(x)\in \mathbf{k}^n$. \item[\cercle{3}] Finally, we assume that, given a homogeneous linear differential system ${[A]:\, Y'(x)=A(x)Y(x)}$ with $A(x)\in \CM_n(\mathbf{k})$, we can effectively find a basis of its exponential, also called hyperexponential, solutions (see \cite{BaClElWe12a}). \end{itemize}

 The standard example of such a field would be $\mathbf{k}=\CC(x)$ with $\CC=\overline{\mathbb{Q}}$.
 When $\mathbf{k}=\CC(x)$, a fast algorithm for rational solutions of linear differential systems is given in \cite{Ba99a}.
 A Maple package \textsc{IntegrableConnections}, based on ISOLDE \cite{Isolde}, for this task is proposed in \cite{IntegrableConnections}.
 Algorithms for $\cercle{2}$ and $\cercle{3}$ and generalizations appear in \cite{BaClElWe12a} (and references therein). \begin{remark} Assumption \cercle{3} is used only in the factorization algorithm which is a preliminary step to our reduction method.
-The specific algorithm proposed in this paper only uses the rational algorithms of assumption \cercle{2} and also \cercle{1}. \end{remark} Singer showed, in \cite{Si91a}, Lemma 3.5, that if $\mathbf{k}$ is an elementary extension of $\CC(x)$ or if $\mathbf{k}$ is an algebraic extension of a purely transcendental Liouvillian extension of $\CC(x)$, then $\mathbf{k}$ satisfies the above two conditions and hence suits our purposes.
-He also proved, see \cite{Si91a}, Theorem~4.1, that an algebraic extension of $\mathbf{k}$ still satisfies our two assumptions.
+The specific algorithm proposed in this paper only uses the rational algorithms of assumption \cercle{2} and also \cercle{1}. \end{remark} Singer showed, in \cite{Si91a}, Lemma 3.5 and Theorem 4.1, that if $\mathbf{k}$ is an elementary extension of $\CC(x)$ or if $\mathbf{k}$ is an algebraic extension of a purely transcendental Liouvillian extension of $\CC(x)$, then $\mathbf{k}$ satisfies the above conditions and hence suits our purposes.